Phathdt/claude-proxy/README.md

 - **File Permissions**: Account data stored with restricted 0700 permissions
 - **No Token Exposure**: Tokens never logged or exposed in responses
 - **HTTPS Ready**: Configure with reverse proxy for HTTPS in production
+- **Context-Aware Request Handling**: Graceful handling of canceled and timed-out requests

 ## Token Refresh